-Some examples of anti-social behaviour include, but are not restricted to:
+Some examples of anti-social behavior include, but are not restricted to:

-- Music played loudly during the night (repeatedly) - Slamming doors late at night - Frequent noisy parties - Groups of residents/visitors talking loudly and being noisy etc.
+- Music played loud during the night (repeatedly)

+- Slamming doors late at night

+- Frequent noisy parties

+- Groups of residents/visitors talking loudly and being noisy etc.

+- Shouting/screaming

 A member of staff will investigate the complaint and decide what action to take, such as requesting the music be turned off.
+They will also report the incident to a CSM who will investigate it further and take appropriate action if required.